LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 Split a String Using a Regular Expression
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `regExp->split` method can be used to split a string using a regular expression as the delimiter.
+The `regexp->split` method can be used to split a string using a regular expression as the delimiter.
 This allows strings to be split into parts using sophisticated criteria.
 For example, rather than splitting a string on a comma, the "and" before the last item can be taken into account.
 Or, rather than